SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 ## Styles for Future releases

-If for some reason there are styles defined a version higher than the cureently installed , they will never apply.
+If for some reason there are styles defined for a version higher than the one curently installed , they will never apply.
 This is true regardless of the version defined in `$styleVersion` or if `$useLatestStyles` is `true`.

-Lets use for example an app using Spartacus 4.3.
-In a library there are styles defined for 4.5 and above.
-Regardless of if you set the `$styleVersion` to 4.5 or if `$useLatestStyles` is `true`, the styles defined for version 4.5 and above will not display because 4.5 is higher than the current version of the Spartacus core style library, which is 4.3.
+Lets use for example an app using the Spartacus 4.3 release.
+Also, in a feature library, there are styles defined for 4.5 and above.
+Regardless of if `$styleVersion` is set to 4.5 in the app or if `$useLatestStyles` is `true`, the styles defined for version 4.5 and above will not display because 4.5 is higher than the current version of the Spartacus release being used, which is 4.3.

 ## Implement Versioned Styles